triton-inference-server/server/docs/library_api.rst

 Library API
 ===========

-The TensorRT Inference Server provides a backwards-compatible C API that allows the server to be linked directly into a C/C++ application.
+The Triton Inference Server provides a backwards-compatible C API that allows the server to be linked directly into a C/C++ application.
 The API is documented in `trtserver.h
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/core/trtserver.h>`_